dvopsway/icilambda/README.md

 To trigger these alerts use cloudwatch crons.
 - add_checks can run in every 15 mins.
 - remove_checks will run more frequently to remove noise from system as soon as possible, a good number is every 2 mins.

+Tip:
+You can add these lambda code behind an api gateway to make the execution on demand, and call the url in userdata passed to the machine on its launch.